-As small-space living becomes more common in cities throughout Australia, we should consider the impact this style of housing can have on our fur-kids.
+As small-space living becomes more common in cities throughout Australia, we should consider the impact this housing style can have on our fur kids.

 It may present some challenges, but a bit of preparation, organisation and creativity can go a long way to ensuring your pet is happy and healthy in a smaller space.

 A smaller space will likely mean less storage and less ‘stuff’ in general, so a cleansing purge of those unwanted items can be a positive first step!
 You might want to consider downsizing your furniture or purchasing furnishings that can fold away or include storage (such as fold-out tables and beds with storage drawers).

 This is your pet’s territory, too, so give them a spot that is theirs alone – whether it’s a basket, climbing tree, box or big cushion.
 There are some beautifully designed pet products out there, so there’s no reason Fido’s basket can’t match your décor!
 It’s worth considering some exciting features for around the house, such as climbing trees, fold-able tunnels and mountable climbing shelves for your cat.

 It’s a great idea to do little cleans more frequently if you have a pet that sheds their fur, and factor in a regular wash, vacuum and air out of their bedding.
 This will save you from a smelly, fluff-filled home and the stress of having to pencil in those massive, back-breaking house cleans.

 On a similar note, if you own a smaller pet such as a bird, fish or rabbit, it’s well worth keeping on top of replacing their bedding and freshening up their tanks and enclosures – your home will smell fresher for it, and your pet will be far more comfortable and healthy!